ranitraj/ranitraj/README.md

 Awarded 1st prize & $800 for demonstrating the project *UofA in Metaverse* in 2023, University of Alberta 🥇.
 Awarded $100 as an Individual Contribution Prize for *UofA in Metaverse* in 2023, University of Alberta 🎖.
 Won *All India 3rd prize* 🥉 in 'Build with Serveless', an online Hackathon organized by Amazon Web Services at Skillenza, in 2020 for developing a prototype for a product titled GigVid.
 Received *Bravo Award* 🏆 in 2019 at Tata Elxsi for improving overall application performance, detecting and fixing memory leaks. *Open mic speaker* 🎤 at Droidcon 2019, Chennai.
 Published *featured articles* 📄 on Medium.

-- 🔭 I’m currently working as an Machine Learnng intern at Noralta Technologies Inc.
+- 🔭 I’m currently working as an Machine Learnng intern.
 - 🌱 I’m currently learning Blockchain.
 - 🤔 I’m looking for help with Hyperledger Fabric.
 - 💬 Ask me about Anime, Football, Android, Spring, AWS and Mixpanel.